ltshield/communal_pool_sim/README.md

 # communal_pool_sim
 ## **What is it?**

-This is a project to simulate the monetary trends of populations who suffer from predatory lending when living close to the poverty line.
-We hope that this simulation will enable researchers to explore the feasibility of an intervention for real-life populations in situations akin to the one represented here.
+This is the beginning of a project to simulate the monetary trends of populations who suffer from predatory lending when living close to the poverty line.
+As it works currently, the support/test group is allowed to pool money together that can be used for individual investments to participants of the group.
+As seen when run, this investing in the agents allows them to far exceed the savings experienced by the control group.
+The goal is that simulations like this will enable researchers to explore the feasibility of an intervention for real-life populations in situations akin to the one represented here.
 It is not intended to serve as conclusive evidence of said intervention's effectiveness or as an irrefutable indicator of the results of its real-world application.

 ## **How does it work?**